zhtmike/mindone/examples/opensora_hpcai/README.md

 | STDiT2-XL/2 | D910\*-C19(0904)-MS_master(0904) |  SP    | O1        |    BF16   |  1 |  4   | 408x720x1280  | 44.5              | [script](scripts/run/run_train_os1.2_stage2_sp.sh)  |
 | STDiT2-XL/2 | D910\*-C19(0904)-MS_master(0904) |  DSP   | O1        |    BF16   |  1 |  4   | 408x720x1280  | 43.4              | [script](scripts/run/run_train_os1.2_stage2_dsp.sh) |

 > To prevent the system from running out of memory, ensure you launch the training job on a server with sufficient memory.
-For 4P training, at least 800GB of memory is required.
+For 4P training, at least 800GB of memory is required.\
+> For the maximum sequence length that the STDiT model can handle using DSP: with 2 NPU* cards, the maximum length is 340K; with 4 NPU* cards, it increases to 660K; and with 8 NPU* cards, the maximum sequence length is approximately 1.3M.

 And we can run inference on up to 408 frames using two NPU* cards.
 The inference performance is reported below.